Sobeston/zig.guide/chapter-2.md

 }
 ```

 We can make directories and iterate over their contents.
 Here we will use an iterator (discussed later).
+This directory (and its contents) will be deleted after this test finishes.

 ```zig
 test "make dir" {